Vibhuarvind/Rock-N-Write/readme.md

-# AWS Bedrock Claude 3 Demo
+# AWS Bedrock Foundational Model - research and understanding

 This repository demonstrates how to use **AWS Bedrock** to interact with **Anthropic Claude 3** using Python (`boto3`).
 The script sends a prompt as a conversation and retrieves the model’s response using the **Messages API**, which is required for Claude 3.